farlee2121/DevEssentialsBlog/content/draft/2022-08-14-Code-That-Fits-Drivers.md

 These approaches all solve the problem that our unguided intuition is not very good deciding between solutions.
 These drivers provide us with guided motivations for why our code changes and what qualities that change should embody.
 For example

-- TDD -> Code should be written incrementally in response to a series of automatically testable expectations.
+- Test-Driven -> Code should be written incrementally in response to a series of automatically testable expectations.
-- BDD -> Software is made to satisfy expected observable behaviors, generally for non-developers.
+- Behavior-Driven -> Software is made to satisfy expected observable behaviors, generally for non-developers.
 These expectations should drive tests and those test drive our implementations.
-- DDD -> The language and structure of the problems we solve should drive the design of our software.
+- Domain-Driven -> The language and structure of the problems we solve should drive the design of our software.
+- Type-Driven -> Types condense knowledge into the code and provide write-time feedback.
+We should lean into types to model our domain and disallow improper code use.

 Defining drivers as clear motivations for changing code also expands the category to more tools
 - Compiler errors and warnings